laurencedorman/toolkit/src/components/Modal/Modal.md

  * Use Toggle Component to display Modal easily.
  * Display Header as a string or render function or nothing.
  * Display Footer with close button or nothing.
+ * Display iframe.

+Tips:
+ * If you need to display an iframe in Modal, set props "hasIframe" at true to fix width.

 ```js